Category: Business Page 4 of 4

 Here are a few important attributes to expect from a graphic designer.

-The following graphic design interview tips were written by Lee Newham of Good People.
+The following interview advice for graphic designers was written by Lee Newham of Good People.

 I want to know what service you offer, and whether you’d like me to send new business your way.

-Here are some valuable tips for writing graphic design briefs, kindly provided by Sharon Hayes of Round Box Design.
-Sharon has a wealth of experience and has worked as a graphic designer since 1994.
+Valuable tips for writing graphic design briefs, kindly provided by Sharon Hayes who has worked as a graphic designer since 1994.

 It’s up to us to convince potential clients that our services are worth paying for.